wolfcall/SOEN343-The_Force_Awakens/README.md

 SRS Full Document - Final

 Live Version of site can be found here: http://wolfcall.ddns.net/

+Please note that the Live Version of the site is from the Stable-Version branch.
+When Downloading please verify you downloaded the Stable-Version branch.

 Sample credentials to access live version of website: